Harry-Leepz/Nourish-and-Lift/docs/TESTING.md

 - Shopping bag link in navbar shows correct value of the current bag session.
 - Quantity buttons are working correctly preventing the user from exceeding 99 and going below 1.
 - Correct products are shown in the shopping bag.
-- Logging out with items in the bag correctly empties shopping.
 - Adding items to the bag, and logging in after correctly retains the current bag.
 - Correct totals are shown.
 - Free deleivery threshhold correctly updates, shows correct values.